DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aero_adodg3_wing.md

    self.add_design_var("aoa", lower=0.0, upper=10.0, scaler=1.0)
   ```

 - As previously stated, the "runscript_shape_planform.py" adds the variables taper and span along with the variables contained in "runScript.py", twist, aoa, and shape.

 <br>
-To run this case, first download [tutorials](https://github.com/DAFoam/tutorials/archive/main.tar.gz) and untar it.
+To run this case, first, download [tutorials](https://github.com/DAFoam/tutorials/archive/main.tar.gz) and untar it.
 Then go to tutorials-main/ADODG3_Wing and run the "preProcessing.sh" script to generate the mesh:

 <pre>
 ./preProcessing.sh
 </pre>

-Then, use the following command to run the optimization with 4 CPU cores:
+It is recommended to run this tutorial on an HPC.
+However, the following command can be used to run the optimization with 4 CPU cores:

 <pre>
 mpirun -np 4 python runScript.py 2>&1 | tee logOpt.txt